- What is geographic segmentation?

 What companies use geographic segmentation?

 Just about every major retail and restaurant chain you can think of uses geographic segmentation.
-We looked at a few companies earlier, but they’re not the only examples.
+We looked at a few companies earlier.

 Have you ever noticed that outlet malls tend to be in out-of-the-way areas?
 Think of the Desert Hills Outlets in the southern California desert.
 Tourists could easily purchase Gucci in the same city they fly into (Los Angeles).
 But would it be smart for Gucci to place its discount store right next to its full-price store?
 Of course not!
 So if shoppers are thinking about economics and want a deal, they have to be willing to drive out into the middle of nowhere to find them.
 Buyers with less time and more money will stay in the city and get their Gucci fix there.
 Whether luxury goods or outlet sales, Gucci demographic segmentation relies heavily on how much disposable income a person may have and how they want to spend it.